Coronavirus (COVID-19) Training Update

-NHS Health Scotland and NHS Education for Scotland (NES) jointly developed a series of animations that help individuals have supportive conversations on mental health and suicide.
+Public Health Scotland and NHS Education Scotland (NES) have jointly developed a series of animations that help individuals have supportive conversations on mental health and suicide.

-They’re aimed at staff in all sectors – including NHS, health and social care employees, and local authority employees and those working in wider public health settings.
+They’re aimed at staff in all sectors –including NHS, health and social care employees, local authority employees and those working in wider public health settings.

 suicideTALK is a short exploration and awareness raising session.
 It is aimed at all members and groups within communities.